History of Bad Bunny in Timeline

 Loading Video...

-December 26, 2024: Release of "Pitorro de Coco" and album announcement
+December 26, 2024: Release of "Pitorro de Coco" and Album Announcement

-On December 26, 2024, Bad Bunny released "Pitorro de Coco", the second single from his album, and announced his new album Debí Tirar Más Fotos.
+On December 26, 2024, Bad Bunny released the second single "Pitorro de Coco" and announced his new album "Debí Tirar Más Fotos".

 Loading Video...

-2024: Cheetos Collaboration for Hispanic Community Grants
+2024: Partnership with Cheetos for Community Grants

-In 2024, Bad Bunny and Cheetos launched a $500,000 campaign, awarding twenty $25,000 grants to individuals advancing Hispanic communities through art, education, or social projects.
+In 2024, Bad Bunny and Cheetos launched a $500,000 campaign awarding twenty $25,000 grants to individuals advancing Hispanic communities through art, education, or social projects.

 2024: Endorsement of Juan Dalmau